nessaee/chess-database/docs/index.md

 The Chess Database is a powerful system for analyzing chess games and tracking player statistics.
 This documentation will help you understand, use, and contribute to the project.

 {: .fs-6 .fw-300 }
+Built with modern technologies and designed for scalability.

 [Get Started](guides/setup.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View on GitHub](https://github.com/nessaee/chess-database){: .btn .fs-5 .mb-4 .mb-md-0 }